-Honmaru Goten is a 10-minute walk from the Kawagoe Warehouse District or Kitain Temple.
-The Kawagoe City Museum is right across the street.
+Honmaru Goten is a 10-minute walk from both the Kawagoe Warehouse District and Kitain Temple.
+The Kawagoe City Museum is located right across the street.

 Honmaru Goten (Kawagoe Castle)

-Honmaru Goten (本丸御殿) is the last remaining part of the former Kawagoe Castle.
-Built in 1848, the structure served as the residence and office of the feudal lord.
-Inside, you’ll find spacious tatami rooms, a peaceful garden, and displays showing traditional life and culture.
-Visitors can even sit beside realistic figures of a lord and his vassals to imagine life during the samurai era.
+Honmaru Goten (本丸御殿) is the only surviving structure of the former Kawagoe Castle and offers a rare glimpse into Japan’s feudal past.
+Built in 1848, this elegant building served as both the residence and administrative office of the domain’s feudal lord.
+Inside, visitors can explore spacious tatami-mat rooms, admire a peaceful inner garden, and view exhibits that highlight samurai-era life and culture.
+A standout feature is the lifelike display of a lord and his vassals in discussion, inviting guests to imagine the daily life and decision-making within the castle’s walls.

 Hours and Fees